Education in Saudi Arabia: Background

+The goal of the education system is to both reduce the illiteracy, as well as to educate the students on the social, economic and Islamic norms.
 Saudi education is noted for its religious content.
 As of 2016, religious studies average a total of nine periods a week at the primary school level, compared to an average about 23 periods a week total for mathematics, science (physics, chemistry, biology and geology), social studies, Arabic language, English language and physical education.
 At the university level, nearly two-thirds of graduates are women.